darkbcx/asset-core2/database/README.md

 yarn seed
 ```

-This will automatically create the database if it doesn't exist and execute all seed files.
+This will automatically create the database if it doesn't exist and populate it with sample data using the TypeScript seed script.

 ## Available Commands